ricohapi/theta-plugin-library/README.md

 ```
 dependencies {
-    implementation 'com.theta360:pluginlibrary:2.0.0'
+    implementation 'com.theta360:pluginlibrary:3.0.0'
 }
 ```

-<a name="information"></a>
+<a name="see_also"></a>
-## Where to find the latest information
+## See Also

-* The latest information is published on [the WEB site](https://api.ricoh/docs/theta-plugin/).
+* The latest information related to plug-in development is published on [api.ricoh](https://api.ricoh/docs/theta-plugin/).
-* The latest Library is released on [the GitHub project](https://github.com/ricohapi/theta-plugin-library).
+* The latest plug-in library is released on [the GitHub project](https://github.com/ricohapi/theta-plugin-library).

 <a name="troubleshooting"></a>
 ## Troubleshooting

-If you have a request, create an issue on [the GitHub project](https://github.com/ricohapi/theta-plugin-library/issues).
+If you had a request or found a problem, please create an issue on [the GitHub project](https://github.com/ricohapi/theta-plugin-library/issues).

 <a name="trademark"></a>
 ## Trademark Information